MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctabctrl-class.md

 ```

 ### Parameters
- [in] *bHide*
+*bHide*<br/>
- TRUE to not draw a tab for a single tabbed window; FALSE to draw a single tab.
+[in] TRUE to not draw a tab for a single tabbed window; FALSE to draw a single tab.
 The default value is TRUE.

 ### Remarks